quangineer/Word_Board_Game/README.md

 # Word_Board_Game
-Python Programming to create a Word_Board_Game
+Python Programming to create a Word_Board_Game.
+Made by me!

 """A board is a list of list of str.
 For example, the board:
   NEWJ